 John Durrell remained with his Indian captives for two to three years.
 He was a boy of 12 when he left his home, but came back a man of 15.
 In his captivity he had grown fond of the Indian lifestyle and preferred their mode of living over that of the Colonial lifestyle, for the rest of his life.

-As the St. Francis Indians fled from the Durrell residence they spent the night camped in the woods.
+When the St. Francis Indians fled from the Durrell residence, in 1726, they spent the night camped in the woods.
 When they left that camping area they left behind the family Bible of the Baxters.
 This Bible was found in the woods the next spring.
 The family took the leaves out of it, dried them off, and had it rebound.
 To my understanding, it still exists today.

 I tried as I wove this article to leave my thoughts out of it, and just tell it like it’s known, dangling threads and all.
 But, I believe some of those dangling threads can be snipped to provide a better explanation of events.
 I will try to do that here.